Kronuz/pyScss/README.rst

 =====
 pyScss compiles Scss, a superset of CSS that is more powerful, elegant and easier to maintain than plain-vanilla CSS.
-The library acts as a CSS source code preprocesor which allows you to use variables, nested rules, mixins, andhave inheritance of rules, all with a CSS-compatible syntax which the preprocessor then compiles to standard CSS.
+The library acts as a CSS source code preprocesor which allows you to use variables, nested rules, mixins, and have inheritance of rules, all with a CSS-compatible syntax which the preprocessor then compiles to standard CSS.